 - Subsidized Federal Direct Stafford Loans

 Example: (dollar amounts are for illustrative purposes only):

-- The student is a continuing undergraduate student in his third academic year
+- The student is a continuing undergraduate student in their third academic year

-- February 23 carries a student refund of 25% of tuition charges.
+- September 28 carries a student refund of 25% of tuition charges

 Military Tuition Assistance Refund Information